Pastries & Cakes

 Originally from the 18th century Lorraine region in northeastern France, it quickly became one of the most popular pastry in every French bakery and one of the most renowned French cakes.

 La chouquette is a bite size viennoiserie consisting of a small portion of choux pastry baked and sprinkled with pearl sugar.
 There is no filling in a chouquette, it is a very light pastrie.
 It’s so small and addictive that we sell it by the dozen.
-We bake them every Sunday!
+We bake them almost every Sunday!

 L’Amandine (pears, almond cream & chocolate on puff pastry crust) – ALSO AVAILABLE BY THE SLICE

 Puff pastry filled with frangipane almond cream.
 See blog post here for more details.
+By order only.